 It is unknown how much leaf feeding can be tolerated, but if leaf area is greatly reduced it could affect the following year’s flower bud formation, which is initiated in the fall.
 Large numbers of beetles are of concern, especially if it increases the amount of overwintering grubs.
 High populations of larvae can be expected the autumn and spring following a dry summer, especially where strawberry fields are surrounded by turf.
 These conditions favor movement of adults into strawberry fields to lay eggs.

 Management: Management of grubs in the soil is possible with insecticides, and predatory nematodes may also have some value.
 Chemical control of adult beetles can prevent extensive leaf damage, but is not guaranteed to prevent egg laying.
 Traps with combination pheromone and floral scent lures are commercially available for Japanese beetle, but their placement near strawberries may actually attract more beetles to the area.
 Therefore, if traps are used, they should be placed at least 20 yards from the strawberry field.

-Milky spore disease is a commercially available bacterium that is incorporated into the ground and attacks the grubs (especially Japanese beetles).
+Milky spore disease is a commercially available bacterium that is incorporated into the ground and attacks Japanese beetle grubs.
 However, soil temperatures in the northeast are too cool for this disease to easily become established, which makes it impractical for our area.